 Do you use tahini?
 You might have bought a jar of tahini if you’ve ever made homemade hummus.
-But tahini is not just for hummus!
-Common in Middle Easter or Mediterranean dishes, this sesame paste is becoming very popular: it’s used for dressings, dipping sauces, and even desserts!
-Tahini is one of Alex and my favorite ingredients to use in recipes, and we realized we have a long list of tahini recipes.
-Keep reading for 13 tahini recipes that make healthy eating undeniably delicious.
+But it’s not just for hummus!
+This sesame paste is common in Middle Eastern or Mediterranean dishes, and you can use it in dressings, dipping sauces, and even desserts!
+Tahini is one of our favorite ingredients to use in foods of all kinds, Here are all our top tahini recipes that make healthy eating undeniably delicious.

 What does tahini taste like?

 On its own, tahini has a bitter flavor.
 It’s not sweet like most nut butters or seed butters!
 So, tahini is best when mixed with other flavors, especially an acid like lemon juice which brightens it.
 If using tahini in a dessert, it works well mixed with a sweetener like maple syrup.

 In a small bowl, combine the tahini, lemon juice, olive oil, maple syrup, and kosher salt and whisk to combine.
 Add the water and whisk until a creamy dressing forms; you may need to add a bit more depending on the consistency of your tahini.